petershin/liferay-learn/docs/commerce/latest/en/store-management/channels/channels-reference-guide.md

 ## Punch Out

 Enable this to set a punch out URL for your external procurement system.
-See [PunchOut2Go](../../add-ons-and-connectors/punchout2go.md) for more information.
+See [TradeCentric (formerly PunchOut2Go)](../../add-ons-and-connectors/tradecentric-formerly-punchout2go.md) for more information.

 ## Commerce 2.1 and Below